+If you're prosecuted it will probably be difficult for you to get a property licence in the future.
 If a property should be licensed but isn’t, the landlord cannot serve notice to quit on a tenant until the licence has been obtained.

-The Council also has powers to take control of a property.
+The council also has powers to take control of a property.